RedPenguin101/qniform2/docs/DevDiary.md

 #### *Qniform unilaterally decides assignment*
 This is the most flexible.
 Say the above event comes in: the event definition would have some logic to decide how to assign the event to a particular GL.

+## 30th September

+Time to do upstream system set up.
+Start of very simple: A system with a name and description, and show it with a card.

+I added a `systems-summary-component` to do this, standard global atom with system names and form.